wp-plugins/categorytinymce/readme.txt

 == Changelog ==

+= 1.5 =
+* tackled the parent category option bug and cleaned up some css code - thanks to Brightweb for fixes.

 = 1.4 =
 * support for custom taxonomies - thanks to Jaime Martinez for adapting the taxonomy call line.